Steven-Kha/362-Dating-Database/README.md

 11/18: v2.8: blockedlist py and txt works now.
 Should implement in message user and get matches next <- Steven

 11/18: v2.8a: bug in blocked list where the person below in file io is getting blocked list appended.
-Read line 301 for possible fix
+Read line 301 for possible fix <- Steven

+11/19: v2.9: blockedList works now.
+Bug is fix if you close program and repaste the output over. weird.
+Also update get matches to include self gender and student's pre gender.
+Can we make two new user stories for blockedList?
+As a user, I want to block someone so they can never send me a message.
+As a user, I wanto to block someone so they can never find me in get matches. <- Steven